- Industry Solutions

 With features such as alarm button, rip cord, man down and location identification, duress handsets deliver peace of mind to users and also enables employers to meet their OH&S obligations..

-Meru's virtualized Wireless LAN architecture avoids channel planning and gives every user on the network a strong, contention-free signal through a dedicated Virtual Port.
+Fortinet's virtualized Wireless LAN architecture avoids channel planning and gives every user on the network a strong, contention-free signal through a dedicated Virtual Port.
 The system is cost-effective, easy to set up and adaptable to any application.
-Whether needed for telemetry, telephony, location-tracking or security, Meru delivers an Ethernet-like connection with cellular-like mobility.
+Whether needed for telemetry, telephony, location-tracking or security, Fortinet delivers an Ethernet-like connection with cellular-like mobility.

 One of the biggest challenges facing large scale sites such as factories and warehouses is the ability to communicate with workers who are somewhere on site.
 Standalone traditional PBXs deliver limited functionality, may not support mobility around the site, require dedicated wiring and are generally not integrated with other key manufacturing applications.